DOling/aws_knowledge/SageMaker.md

 ## Customize notebook with [_Lifecycle Configuration_][1] script
 The following are best practices for using lifecycle configurations:
 * Lifecycle configurations run as the `root` user.
 If your script makes any changes within the `/home/ec2-user/SageMaker` directory, (for example, installing a package with `pip`), use the command `sudo -u ec2-user` to run as the `ec2-user` user.
 This is the same user that Amazon SageMaker runs as.
 * SageMaker notebook instances use `conda` environments to implement different kernels for Jupyter notebooks.
-If you want to install packages that are available to one or more notebook kernels, enclose the commands to install the packages with `conda` environment commands that activate the conda environment that contains the kernel where you want to install the packages.
+If you want to install packages that are available to one or more #Jupyter/notebook kernels, enclose the commands to install the packages with `conda` environment commands that activate the conda environment that contains the kernel where you want to install the packages.
-* AWS SageMaker notebook instances have direct internet access by default
+* #AWS/SageMaker/notebook instances have direct internet access by default
 	* ability to download packages, notebooks and datasets
 	* access other SageMaker components through the **public** internet

 ### Create a _Lifecycle Configuration_
 **[Lifecycle configuration best practices][2] is a good starting point!**
+#AWS/SageMaker/notebook/lifecycle_configuration
 #### Option 1
 Create a _Lifecycle Configuration_ during the creation of a new SageMaker notebook instance.
 The following blog entry will guide through the steps: [# Customize your Amazon SageMaker notebook instances with lifecycle configurations and the option to disable internet access](https://aws.amazon.com/blogs/machine-learning/customize-your-amazon-sagemaker-notebook-instances-with-lifecycle-configurations-and-the-option-to-disable-internet-access/)